elixirschool/elixirschool/lessons/en/basics/date_time.md

 > Many functions in this module require a time zone database.
 By default, it uses the default time zone database returned by `Calendar.get_time_zone_database/0`, which defaults to `Calendar.UTCOnlyTimeZoneDatabase` which only handles "Etc/UTC" datetimes and returns `{:error, :utc_only_time_zone_database}` for any other time zone.

-Also, note that you can create a DateTime instance from the NaiveDateTime, just by providing the timezone:
+Also, note that you can create a DateTime instance from the NaiveDateTime, by providing the timezone:

 ```elixir
 iex> DateTime.from_naive(~N[2016-05-24 13:26:08.003], "Etc/UTC")